cycle/docs/query-builder/relations.md

 $select->distinct()->where('posts.published', true);
 ```

-Please note, all queried relations will be joined to the entity query, do not forget to add `distict` option to your query while joining
+Please note, all queried relations will be joined to the entity query, do not forget to add the `distinct` option to your query while joining
 `hasMany`, `manyToMany` relations.

 ## Nested relations